 A.

-“But the galleries wouldn’t have been possible without the contributions from the experts in their field, this included Robin Pearson, Ron Long, Roy Rice, Brian Wright, Brian Sharp and Brian Henham who helped us flesh out the story and were willing to give up their time for us to turn up with our film crew for the day to interview them”.
+“We had a small but dedicated team focused on the different aspects of the gallery production which included project management, research, writing, production co-ordinating, creative, design, website build, video direction and editing”.“But the galleries wouldn’t have been possible without the contributions from the experts in their field, this included Robin Pearson, Ron Long, Roy Rice, Brian Wright, Brian Sharp and Brian Henham who helped us flesh out the story and were willing to give up their time for us to turn up with our film crew for the day to interview them”.

 “Archivist, Anna Stone provided us with access and knowledge of the Aviva Group Archives and Pete Zymanczyk helped bring the stories to life in his role as tour guide.
 Of course, we also had a film crew, photographer, game designer and actors who all played their part in creating the content to make it varied and engaging for the audience”.